Corporate Sales Training

 Do your salespeople manage the client and sales process or are they simply reacting to the potential client?
 Are their questions thoughtful?
 How deep is their discovery?
 How effectively do they manage their time and effort?
 Do they sell based on features or do they make a clear connection between benefits/value and buyers’ needs?
 Have they adjusted to virtual selling?
 These are the kinds of questions that our sales training answers, providing habits and tools that will are immediately applicable and provide proven performance improvement.

 How is this delivered?
-Entirely in the classroom, entirely online through live interactive simulation-driven sessions, or a blended approach.
+Entirely in the classroom, online through live interactive simulation-driven sessions, or a blended approach.

 With something so important, why take a risk?
 SNI brings 25 years, 6 continents, and 250,000+ participants of sales, negotiation, and influence training experience.